biolab/orange2/docs/reference/rst/Orange.feature.imputation.rst

     In general, imputer itself needs to be trained.
 This is, of course, not needed when the imputer imputes certain fixed value.
-However, when it imputes the average or majority value, it needs to compute the statistics on the training examples, and use it afterwards for imputation of training and testing examples.
+However, when it imputes the average or majority value, it needs to compute the statistics on the training instances, and use it afterwards for imputation of training and testing instances.

     While reading this document, bear in mind that imputation is a part of the learning process.
 If we fit the imputation model, for instance, by learning